RebelToolbox/RebelDocumentation/tutorials/export/exporting_projects.rst

 binary, which is smaller in size, more optimized and does not include tools like the editor and debugger.

-Finally, Godot has a simple but efficient system for :ref:`creating DLCs as extra package files <doc_exporting_pcks>`.
+Finally, Rebel Editor has a simple but efficient system for :ref:`creating DLCs as extra package files <doc_exporting_pcks>`.

 On mobile